6 Best Lakes in Nevada

 Apart from restrooms, this beach area has no other facilities like picnic tables or BBQ grills; bring everything you need for your day at the beach.

 The water is shallow and good for wading, swimming, and generally just floating around on water toys.
-The road down to the lake is gravel and can get rough, however most passenger cars can make the trip without too much trouble.
+The road down to the lake is gravel and can get rough, however, most passenger cars can make the trip without too much trouble.

 If you've brought your boat or personal watercraft, it's easy to moor just off from the beach.
 A good boat launch nearby makes it easy to get your boat in and out of the water.
-The winds pick up here in the summer due to the orientation of the lake, so if you are need calm water, start your activities early in the day.
+The winds pick up here in the summer due to the orientation of the lake, so if you need calm water, start your activities early in the day.

 The main services for the lake are all on the Arizona side, less than four miles across.
-A trip across to one of the three marinas for supplies or to grab a bite to eat is easy and a fun way to spend part of your day.
+A trip across to one of the three marinas for supplies or to grab a bite to eat is an easy and fun way to spend part of your day.

 Lake Las Vegas

-Lake Las Vegas is a 320-acre aquatic playground located a short drive from the Las Vegas Strip.
+Lake Las Vegas is a 320-acre aquatic playground located a short drive from the attractions of the Las Vegas Strip.
 The lake has a mix of private homes, golf courses, and resort hotels along its shorelines.
 The lake is one of the top summer destinations in Las Vegas for locals and tourists alike.

 All kinds of things to do on Lake Las Vegas are available.
 One of the most popular is the Lake Las Vegas Aqua Park.
 Consisting of floating play structures, waterslides, climbing walls, swings, and floating walkways, it's a veritable adventureland of fun for children and adults.
 The Aqua Park has lifeguards on duty to keep an eye on all participants.